 So grab a notepad and a pencil, and let’s get calculating!

 Let’s start out with a very important point.
-Having a great loyalty program requires a lot of planning time.
+Having a great loyalty program requires a solid reward system.
 This includes:

-One of the most important elements of a loyalty program is the rewards (which can include both monetary and experiential rewards).
-We included a template here, which can help you design your loyalty program reward system.
+Since one of the most important elements of a loyalty program is the rewards (which can include both monetary and experiential rewards), we included a template here, which can help you design your loyalty program reward system.
 Download it here.